Ashley-Pettit/The-Toy-Robot/README.md

 <b> SPEC MISSED / LIMITATIONS </b>

-This build of the toy robot is designed to meet the specifications below.

-<b> SPEC MISSED / LIMITATIONS </b>

 <ol>
     <li> This was not built in a TDD fashion and lacks unit testing. </li>
     <li> The program is longer than most.
 I did this to make it more user friendly yet the code is longer. </li>